CybrNight/Fortnite-Stretch-Configurator/README.md

 This is Windows only and I do NOT have a Mac to address differences.
 If someone wants to update this with Mac support they are free to do as they please.

 # TODO
-1. Update program to use shortcut to remove need to locate game executable
-2. Clean UI
+1. Clean UI
-3. Possibly build Windows executable wiith py2app or similar library
-4. List of preset resolutions
+2. List of preset resolutions
-5. Profit...
+3. Profit...